Should You Sever Your Joint Tenancy When You Separate?

 However, if you decide to divorce or separate, it’s important to consider whether you want the right of survivorship to continue.
 Many people don't want the whole property to pass to their, now, ex-partner when they die.

 That’s where the severance of joint tenancy comes in.
 Severing a joint tenancy means converting the joint tenancy into a tenancy in common, meaning you no longer have undefined shares.
+There are pros and cons to doing so, but it’s important to think about your ownership arrangements while you decide how best to deal with the property post-separation.

 Why should I sever my joint tenancy?